-What if I don’t have anxiety, depression, or any other mental health issues – why should I see a psychologist?
+What if I don’t have anxiety, depression, or any other mental health issues – why should I see a psychologist for sleep?

 What if I do have other mental health issues?
 Can I still address my sleep difficulties?